phts/NP-01_now-playing-plugin-web-client/README.md

 Noticeable changes:

 - Redesign/reorder player buttons, progress bar, album art, etc
-- Render year, bitrate, track number
+- Render year, bitrate, track number, "favorite" indicator
 - Hide all controls on initial screen, leave only default picture, which also changed
 - [...and more][commits]